Dear readers of ADxS.org, please forgive the disruption.

 However, the BIS system can also be impaired by anxiolytics.24

-The BIS is controlled by the neurotransmitters
+The BIS is regulated by the neurotransmitters

-3. Behavioural Activation System (BAS)
+3. Behavioral Activation System (BAS)

 3.2.
 Effects of the BAS